OsiriX-Foundation/karnak/README.md

     - Copy the KARNAK environment variables in docker/.env and paste into the Environment tab of the launcher
     - In the Arguments tab of the launcher, add in VM arguments: `-Djava.library.path="/tmp/dicom-opencv"`
     Note: the tmp folder must be adapted according to your system and the dicom-opencv must the last folder.
+-->

-## Configure locally mainzelliste and Postgres database with docker-compose
+## Configure locally Mainzelliste and Postgres database with docker-compose

 Minimum docker-compose version: **1.22**